samy-ghebache/Salatuk/README.md

-Salatuk is a comprehensive application designed to assist Muslims worldwide in managing their prayer times effectively.
+Salatuk is a comprehensive React application designed to assist Muslims worldwide in managing their prayer times effectively.
 It offers a user-friendly interface and robust features to enhance the prayer experience.

 ## Feature